williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 **Why do I need to implement the type attribute for attributes such as emails/phoneNumbers/addresses?**

 The SCIM User Profile allows for an array of emails.
-The only way to differentiate between emails is to use the type sub-attribute.
-See section 2.4 of RFC 7643 for more details:
+The only way to differentiate between emails is to use the `type` sub-attribute.

-When returning multi-valued attributes, service providers SHOULD canonicalize the value returned (e.g., by returning a value for the sub-attribute “type”, such as “home” or “work”) when appropriate (e.g., for email addresses and URLs).
+* When returning multi-valued attributes, service providers SHOULD canonicalize the value returned (e.g., by returning a value for the sub-attribute “type”, such as “home” or “work”) when appropriate (e.g., for email addresses and URLs).
-Service providers MAY return element objects with the same “value” sub-attribute more than once with a different “type” sub-attribute (e.g., the same email address may be used for work and home) but SHOULD NOT return the same (type, value) combination more than once per attribute, as this complicates processing by the client.
+* Service providers MAY return element objects with the same “value” sub-attribute more than once with a different `type` sub-attribute (e.g., the same email address may be used for work and home) but SHOULD NOT return the same (type, value) combination more than once per attribute, as this complicates processing by the client.
-When defining schema for multi-valued attributes, it is considered a good practice to provide a type attribute that MAY be used for the purpose of canonicalization of values.
-In the schema definition for an attribute, the service provider MAY define the recommended canonical values (see Section 7).
+* When defining schema for multi-valued attributes, it is considered a good practice to provide a `type` attribute that MAY be used for the purpose of canonicalization of values.
+In the schema definition for an attribute, the service provider MAY define the recommended canonical values (see [RFC 7643 Section 7](https://tools.ietf.org/html/rfc7643#section-7)).

+See [Section 2.4 of RFC 7643](https://tools.ietf.org/html/rfc7643#section-2.4) for more details.

 **I only have one email/phone number/address in my user profile.
 Do I need to implement the array of emails/phone numbers/addresses?**